aswinthomas/issue-ticket-creator/README.md

     ```
 1. Open a web browser and navigate to the provided URL (typically http://localhost:5000).
 1. You can now start creating, viewing, updating, and deleting issues using the user-friendly web interface.

-## Technologies Used
-- Flask: A lightweight and powerful Python web framework for building web applications.
-- SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python, used for database management.
-- HTML/CSS/JavaScript: Standard web technologies for building the user interface and interactivity.

-- Feel free to explore the source code for more details on the implementation and customization options.